Litchfield (borough), Connecticut: History

 The borough of Litchfield was incorporated as a village in 1818, one of only two villages ever established in the state.
-In 1879 it was rechartered as a borough.
+On March 21, 1879 it was rechartered as a borough.

 Old and Historic Litchfield Historic District

 In 1959, the entire borough was designated an historic district by a special act of the Connecticut General Assembly, with the name "Old and Historic Litchfield Historic District".
 It was the first such district in Connecticut.
 Subsequently, on November 24, 1968, a central portion of the borough was given National Historic Landmark status as the "Litchfield Historic District", and on November 29, 1978, the entire borough was listed on the National Register of Historic Places (NRHP) as an historic district.

 The 1978 NRHP listing was an 840 acre area including 459 buildings.

 As a result of the state historic district designation, exterior changes to structures in the district that are visible from a public way must be reviewed and approved by the Litchfield Historic District Commission.
 The review process is intended to prevent changes that would be "incongruous with the District's historic and architectural character."